 Halal Food Market Trends and Forecast

-The future of the global halal food market looks promising with opportunities in the traditional retailer, supermarket & hypermarket, and online markets.
-The global halal food market is expected to reach an estimated $2384.3 billion by 2035 with a CAGR of 4.5% from 2026 to 2035.
-The major drivers for this market are the increasing demand for certified halal food, the growing preference for hygienic halal food, and the rising number of health conscious population.
+The future of the global halal food market looks promising with opportunities in the restaurant, hotel, and home markets.
+The global halal food market is expected to reach an estimated $600 billion by 2035 with a CAGR of 5.3% from 2026 to 2035.
+The major drivers for this market are the increasing demand for halal certified foods, the rising Muslim population consumption patterns, and the growing acceptance among non Muslim consumers.

-• Lucintel forecasts that, within the product category, meat, poultry & seafood is expected to witness the highest growth over the forecast period.
+• Lucintel forecasts that, within the type category, processed product is expected to witness the highest growth over the forecast period.

-• Within the distribution channel category, supermarket & hypermarket is expected to witness the highest growth.
+• Within the application category, home is expected to witness the highest growth.

 • In terms of region, APAC is expected to witness the highest growth over the forecast period.